schehrbanokhan/heart_disease_exploration/README.md

 Most of the people in this data set had a fasting blood sugar level less than 120mg/dL

 The maximum heart rate acheived for most patients was about 160, with the average being 150.

+In the end, I made two seperate data frames one for male and the ther for female.
+This will prove useful in future analysis where I can analyze the data based on gender.